Legendary German striker Gerd Mueller dead at 75

-Legendary German striker Gerd Mueller died in the early hours of Sunday at the age of 75, his former club Bayern Munich has confirmed.
+Legendary German striker Gerd Mueller died in the early hours of Sunday at the age of 75, his former club Bayern Munich announced, as tributes were paid to the footballer nicknamed "The Bomber".

 Legendary German striker Gerd Mueller dead at 75